 Wages increase as experience is gained on the job, and many employers offer commissions, additional instructional duties and other incentives that can significantly increase salary.
 A motivated fitness professional can often move into sales, marketing or club management.
-According to the Occupation Profile for Fitness Trainers and Aerobic Instructors for Oregon, the median hourly wage is $16.95, with a low of $9.28 and a high of $27.89.
+According to the 2017 Occupation Profile for Fitness Trainers and Aerobic Instructors for the Portland Metro area the mean hourly wage is $21.22, with an annual mean of $44,150 (10-90% range: $21,510-$71,060)

 What is the job market right now?

 Fitness Professionals are hired in fitness clubs, specialty fitness studios, wellness centers, public recreation facilities, corporate fitness programs, and some physical therapy programs.
-According to the Oregon Occupational Report for Fitness Trainers and Instructors the expected job growth for 2010 – 2020 is 24%.
+According to the 2017 Occupational Outlook Handbook expected job growth for Fitness Trainers and Instructors is 10% and higher than average for the 2016-2026 time frame.